andrewjw/site/_drafts/leadev-london-2023-day-2.md

 * Talk to direct leaders

 Through the layoff
-* Talk to impacted people immediatately
+* Talk to impacted people immediately
 * Talk to the company as soon as possible
-* Talk to teams as soon you can after you've talked to the company
+* Talk to teams as soon as you can after you've talked to the company

-Give people time to say goodby.
+Give people time to say goodbye.
 Don't make another big change for a while.

 Moving forward there will be...